Logo Futurismo

 David Rodrigues | Detailed photo of a Sperm Whale breathing with the water sliding on the top of its body.

-There is a species that appear from time to time is the Killer whale, also called the Orca.
-They are amazing animals to watch, sometimes they can be very active.
+There is a species that appears from time to time, the Killer whale, also called the Orca.
+They are amazing animals to watch; sometimes, they can be very active.
+On other occasions, we can also spot beaked whales and False killer whales.

+If you enjoy quiet and are looking for peaceful holidays, consider winter as a time to explore hikes where you can be alone with nature.
 During this season, you can truly recharge your batteries and escape from the big cities and the confusion of modern life.
 Relax surrounded by magical landscapes.

-David Rodrigues | The underwater photos from dolphins enchant almost everyone and show their peace and playful habits.
+David Rodrigues | The underwater photos of dolphins enchant almost everyone and show their peaceful and playful habits.

 Conclusion